Deepanshu9427/Random_Password_Generator/README.md

 4. It GUI consist of two buttons:
          a.
 Generate Button - to generate password.
          b.
 Copy Button - to copy the password generated.
+5. Designed using HTML and CSS.
+6. Functionality added using JavaScript.